 KingsCrowd started in 2018 with a mission.
 We want to enable everyone to make informed decisions in startup investing.
-We aggregate, research, analyze, and rate all companies raising capital on 50+ online private equity markets, from pre-seed to pre-IPO.
+We aggregate, research, analyze, and rate all companies raising capital on more than 20 online private equity funding platforms, from pre-seed to pre-IPO.

+Quantitative ratings — Merlin ratings — are a numerical evaluation of investment opportunities based on the hundreds of data points we collect.
 With our numerical ratings, we try to be as objective as possible.
-We collect data on the company’s team, market, financials, traction, and competitors.
-Then we compare all companies that are actively raising to each other.
+We collect data on the company’s team, target market, financials, traction, and competitors.
+Then we compare all companies that are actively raising to each other, rank them based on collected data, and then convert the rank into a score.
 The end result is a number between 1 (lowest score) and 5 (highest score).

-For later stage companies, ratings depend mainly on the company’s financial performance.
-But for earlier stage companies, there might not be any revenue yet.
-Rating an early stage company was and still is a challenge.
+For late stage companies, ratings depend mainly on the company’s financial performance.
+But for early and growth stage companies, there might not be any revenue yet.
+Rating startups was and still is a challenge.
 That’s why angel investing and venture capital is both a science and an art.

-Disclaimer: KingsCrowd’s numerical and Staff Picks ratings should not be considered as investment recommendations.
-KingsCrowd is not a fund, an asset manager, or a financial advisor.
+Disclaimer: KingsCrowd’s quantitative and qualitative ratings should not be considered as investment recommendations.
+KingsCrowd is not a financial advisor.
 We provide information to aid investors who are making their own investment decisions.

 We understand that it’s very hard to judge innovative startups in their early stages.
 Many top investors have passed on companies that turned out to be industry leaders.
 Many have also funded companies that failed quickly.
 What we’re trying to do is give investors some tools to make more informed decisions.

 To rate companies we considered two approaches: comparing startups to an ideal startup (a benchmark) or comparing existing startups to each other.